Big History: Other themes

 Big Historians use information based on scientific techniques such as gene mapping to learn more about the origins of humanity.

 Advances in particular sciences such as archaeology, gene mapping, and evolutionary ecology have enabled historians to gain new insights into the early origins of humans, despite the lack of written sources.
 One account suggested that proponents of Big History were trying to "upend" the conventional practice in historiography of relying on written records.

 Big History proponents suggest that humans have been affecting climate change throughout history, by such methods as slash-and-burn agriculture, although past modifications have been on a lesser scale than in recent years during the Industrial Revolution.

 A book by Daniel Lord Smail in 2008 suggested that history was a continuing process of humans learning to self-modify our mental states by using stimulants such as coffee and tobacco, as well as other means such as religious rites or romance novels.
 His view is that culture and biology are highly intertwined, such that cultural practices may cause human brains to be wired differently from those in different societies.

 Another theme that has been actively discussed recently by the Big History community is the issue of the Big History Singularity.

 A 2021 book, Expanding Worldviews: Astrobiology, Big History and Cosmic Perspectives, edited by Ian Crawford explores links between Big History and astrobiology, and argues that both subjects have the potential to yield positive intellectual and societal benefits owing to their inherent cosmic and evolutionary perspectives.

+Paleoanthropologist Brian Villmoare, in The Evolution of Everything: The Patterns and Causes of Big History (2023), emphasizes that human behavior is a specific instance of animal and especially primate behavior, and follows predictable patterns inferred from primatology and animal behavior studies.
+The book also focuses on the Enlightenment as a notable deviation from these patterns, and the causes and consequences of this relatively recent philosophical shift.